Donkey Kong Country (TV series): Production

 Over seventy percent of the character animation in the series was produced using performance capture.
-Two performers were required for each character; one performed the character's body movements, while the other used hand movements to control the character's face.
+(Note: Attributed to multiple references:) Two performers were required for each character; one performed the character's body movements, while the other used hand movements to control the character's face.
 The limitations of the technology used meant that actions like picking an object up could not be produced with this method and had to be keyframed.
+Producer Maia Tubiana stated that making the character models required "experimentation, discipline, and the ability to live with a few compromises", with one example being to shorten King K. Rool's cape.
 This process allowed the character animation of one episode to be completed in two weeks, as compared to the six to eight weeks keyframed animation was estimated to require for the same length.